kay-wong/Wiki-Reliability/README.md

 # Wiki-Reliability: A Large Scale Dataset for Content Reliability on Wikipedia
 This repo contains the processing code we used to create the Wiki-Reliability dataset.

 The processing notebooks should be run in the order of:

 ## 1. MatchTemplatesUDF.ipynb
 * The `MatchTemplatesUDF.ipynb` works on in PySpark and uses an AVRO version of the XLM Wikipedia dumps (dumps.wikipedia.org).
 The code can be adapted to the XML version  embedding the ""getTemplatesRegexReliability()"" function on the [mwxml package](https://pythonhosted.org/mwxml/).

+* Wikipedia dumps in XML can be downloaded [here](https://dumps.wikimedia.org).
+To get all the revisions you need to download the "All pages with complete edit history" files.

+* If you decide to work in PyPspark, you can use [this repository](https://github.com/wikimedia/analytics-wikihadoop) to transform the XML dump to AVRO.

 * A recent version of the  mediawiki_history table can be  downloaded from https://dumps.wikimedia.org/other/mediawiki_history/